By Leonard Grape

 If you’re still reading up to this point, I hope your mind is now engaged and even thinking about how your brand packaging fares from the checklist that I shared with you.
-Feel free to reach out to us should you need help and support with the brand development of your healthy food and beverage product.
+Feel free to reach out to us should you need help and support with the brand development of your better-for-you F&B CPG product.

 As the last item from our list, you need to highlight what makes your product healthy.
 You can include healthy descriptors like plant-based, organic, gluten-free, sugar-free, among others.
 Another way to do this is by highlighting its functional benefit, vitamins composition, and power ingredients.

 iWon Organics uses this tactic on their packaging given that their main product positioning is an organic protein snack.

 Aside from the word organics on their brand name, they also included a USDA organic stamp to reinforce credibility and they have descriptors like plant-based, baked, and good source of fiber, all pointing out why it is a better-for-you snack.
 They close it up with a brand blurb that reinforces the brand benefit of winning on nutrition.